shusenl/nlpvis/README.md

  - Then open the browser at http://localhost:5050/

 ### 4. Docker Image
-Alternative you can also run the server from a docker image without installing anything. https://hub.docker.com/r/dockerzhimin/nlpvis/
+Alternatively you can run the server from a docker image without installing anything. https://hub.docker.com/r/dockerzhimin/nlpvis/

 Instruction to run the docker server: